reactioncommerce/catalyst/docs/architecture/decisions/0007-publish-components.md

 ## Decision

-The complexity of setting up, maintaining, and understanding a one-package-per-component approach, even with the help of tools like Lerna, is a very strong con.
-So if we assume that a single package is our preference, let's look at how we might mitigate the cons of that apprach.

-The first con, pulling in unwanted component changes, is MAJOR.
-This causes a lot of headaches for a lot of people.
-There are a few things we can do to avoid it:

-- Every component change that changes the appearance of a component in any way should be exported as a new component.
-The whole component folder can be copied into a `v2` folder.
-That way, any app that pulls in an updated package will not see any changes until they change `import { Button } from "@reactioncommerce/components/v1` to `import { Button } from "@reactioncommerce/components/v2`
+- Use the single-package approach which includes all components into a single package.
 - No React component in this library will import any other React component in this library.
 All components that a component needs to render will be passed in as props or children.
 - Every component will have Jest snapshot testing, which will give a clue to developers and reviewers that a component's appearance may have changed.
 Part of the review process can be deciding whether the changes are visual and whether they require splitting off a new version of the component (i.e. are considered "breaking" changes).
 There is the possibility of automating this even more through automated screen shot comparison.

-This approach also answers the question of how the style guide will show all versions of the component.
-Since all versions will remain in the repo in versioned folder names, they'll just naturally appear.

-The second con of a single package can be avoided by the following suggestion:

-- Apps using the component package should set up a "tree shaking" solution to avoid bundling any components they do not import.
+- Apps using the Catalyst component package may set up a "tree shaking" solution to avoid bundling any components they do not import.